🚀 We are live on Product Hunt! and you get a limited-time 20% OFF all plans. Use code 20PH ✨

 Reviewer Says: “The only issues we experienced with TalentCards were a few glitches along the way.
 They were always relatively small and never took long to solve.”

 Unique to this list, Hour One is not a traditional microlearning platform.
-It’s an AI video generator that can automatically create engaging, professional-quality videos with lifelike AI presenters.
+It’s an AI video generator that can automatically create engaging, professional-quality videos with lifelike AI avatar presenters.
 It only needs a minimal text source as a starting point, making it a powerful solution for efficiently creating microlearning videos at scale.
-Virtual lifelike presenters offer a diverse cast of instructors in over 60 different languages.
+Lifelike human avatars offer a diverse cast of instructors in over 100 different languages and voices.

 Pros: Learners are used to watching short videos on their mobile devices, making video the ideal medium for microlearning content.
-Hour One makes it possible to create lifelike presenter-led videos at a fraction of the time and cost it would take to record human talent in a studio.
+Hour One makes it possible to create lifelike avatar-led videos at a fraction of the time and cost it would take to record human talent in a studio.
+Organizations can easily upload their traditional PowerPoint, bringing them to life with text-to-speech tools.

 Cons: Hour One is an AI video generator, so it doesn’t include tools for performance assessment or other education-specific functions.